keyuncheng/BART/README.md

         * Placement
         * Block mapping
     * Generate transition solution with BTS (implemented, verified)
-    * Parse the transition solution from BTS into commands (on-going)
+    * Parse the transition solution from BTS into commands (implemented, verified)
     * Distribute the transition commands to Agents (on-going)
     * Wait for all finish signals from all Agents (implemented)
         * Report the time